 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 New Washington has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 New Washington has few renters and college students.
 But the biggest reason it is quieter in New Washington than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, New Washington may be for you.

-As is often the case in a small town, New Washington doesn't have a public transportation system that people use for their commute.
+New Washington is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in New Washington is quite a bit lower than the national average among all cities of 21.84%: just 12.29% of people here over 25 have a bachelor's degree or an advanced degree.